Niacin (Vitamin B3) Biochemistry

+Vitamin B3 (Niacin) is a water-soluble vitamin which serves a key role as a precursor of the coenzymes NAD (nicotinamide adenine dinucleotide) and NADP (nicotinamide adenine dinucleotide phosphate).
 Found in foods, niacin is also used pharmacologically as a treatment for lipid disorders, specifically for its ability to raise HDL ("good" cholesterol) and lower VLDL and LDL ("bad" cholesterols).
-Niacin's synthesis requires a number of factors, including tryptophan, Vitamin B2 (Riboflavin), and Vitamin B6 (Pyridoxine).
+The synthesis of niacin requires a number of factors, including tryptophan, Vitamin B2 (Riboflavin), and Vitamin B6 (Pyridoxine).

 Find Niacin Biochemistry and other Vitamins among Pixorize's visual mnemonics for the USMLE Step 1 and NBME shelf exams.